The Sitchu Awards 2025 Winners: New South Wales

 Runner up: TOKI Bistro & Bar

 TOKI in North Sydney is the kind of restaurant that makes a real occasion of dinner.
-Serving delicious French-Asian fusion, it’s also earned a Chef’s Hat for its efforts.
+Dishes blend classical French technique with contemporary Asian flare across a tasting menu that runs seven to ten courses, earning a Chef’s Hat for its commitment to fusion and flavour.

 Best Deli or Sandwich Spot in Sydney 2025